 Wondering how to get rid of the grease, without reaching for a chemical-laden degreasing product?
 The answer lies in baking soda.
 This ingredient is easily available in most homes and can put you at ease when it comes to removing grease.
 Just wet the greasy spot, sprinkle baking soda on it and rub off with a damp towel.
 Try this to get grease off any surface without using chemicals.

 If you want to keep your home smelling fresh all the time, you need not turn to artificial air fresheners.
 These contain chemicals that you end up inhaling.
 Replace toxic air fresheners with pure essential oils.
 Try diffusing natural scents in your home using an oil diffuser or burner.
 You can also mix a few drops of essential oil in a bucket of water to use as an effective floor cleaner.
 Use scents like lavender or lemongrass that are subtle, clean effectively and also promote relaxation.

-This is yet another kitchen ingredient that can cook up a storm in your household cleaning.
 Vinegar can cut through grease and also helps remove that tough mildew from your bathroom surfaces.
 Use diluted vinegar in a spray bottle as a substitute for your traditional spray cleaners.
-This concoction can also be used to clean mirrors and glass effectively and naturally.
+This concoction can also be used to clean mirrors and glass.